Korean folklore: The Four Ceremonial Occasions

 In East Asian custom following the ancient Chinese Book of Rites, there are four rites of passage which occur throughout an individual's lifetime: the capping ceremony that marks the coming of age, the wedding, the funeral, and the ancestral rites.
-These events represent changes in an individuals social position throughout his or her life.
+These events represent changes in an individual's social position throughout his or her life.
 After being born and supported by parents, they become adults, marry, and take care of family members.
 When they get old, they are supported as respected elders and die.
 In East Asia, these four rituals were grouped together as the Four Ceremonial Occasions, emphasizing the significance of changes in life and minimizing the confusion it brings.

 The capping ceremony was the coming-of-age ceremony, which marked the entry of adult from the world of childhood.
 People were recognized as full members of society after they went through this custom.
 It was traditional to wear a cap with a topknot on during this event.
 The second important occasion was the marriage.
 There were rituals for discussing marriage, exchanging gifts and exchanging letters.
 Marriages were arranged by families rather than made out of love.
 Funerals involved a strict system of mourning robes, and there was a system of wearing mourning robes and residing next to the parent's grave for three years, again based on Chinese precedent.
 Confucian-style burial and Buddhist-style cremation coexisted and continue to coexist.
 Following Confucian protocol, the ancestral rites—performed to commemorate the deceased on death anniversaries and on major holidays—were held for the great-great-grandparents, who were the oldest generation of ancestors that someone could plausibly have known personally.
 In East Asian custom, the definition of unmarrigeable kin extends to those who share the same great-great-grandparent.

 During these four occasions, family members and village members actively cooperated, so they were able to foster community ties.
 However, the capping ceremony was gradually extinguished while Korea was under Japanese rule.
 Traditional family rituals were steadily restricted to rural areas, while in urban areas the events became simplified.
 After Korea's liberation from Japan's colonial rule, the traditional family system, which values ancestor worship, collapsed, placing more importance on weddings and sixtieth birthday celebrations for the living than on rituals for deceased ancestors.
 In the 1960s, as industrialization and urbanization were promoted, professional businesses such as wedding halls and funeral parlors were developed, and rituals were held outside the home.
 Along with the economic development, weddings, sixtieth birthdays, and funerals in particular became very luxurious and costly, which many Koreans consider a societal issue.